Garment Costing and Pricing for Apparel Brands

 Wholesale revenue, DTC revenue, marketplace revenue, and outlet revenue are tracked separately at the SKU level with channel-specific costs (platform fees, fulfillment expense, returns by channel) attributed correctly.
 Margin per channel is a real number.

 Brands operating with one blended margin obscure the operational picture.
-A brand reporting 60 percent gross margin overall may be mixing 75 percent DTC with 45 percent wholesale and 30 percent marketplace; each channel has a very different operational story.
+A brand reporting 60 percent gross margin overall may be mixing 75 percent DTC with 45 percent wholesale and 30 percent marketplace.
+Each channel has a very different operational story, and the wrong response to a blended number can quietly kill the most profitable channel.

 For apparel brands at this size band, the architecture matters more than the spreadsheet quality.
-A connected operating record produces useful margin reporting; a fragmented stack produces unreliable reporting regardless of the spreadsheet rigor on top.
+A connected operating record produces useful margin reporting.
+A fragmented stack produces unreliable reporting regardless of the spreadsheet rigor on top.
+The status quo, spreadsheets plus disconnected tools, is the actual competition here, not other platforms.

 Frequently asked questions